 Richard Dawkins first defined a meme as a unit of cultural information that is 'passed on again and again' taking on a life of its own through repetitive imitative practices (Dawkins, 1976: 249).
 For Dawkins, the functionality of memes is closely associated with that of genes.
 Memes provide the mechanism through which cultural information acts as a living structure.
-According to Dawkins, they 'propagate themselves in the meme pool by leaping from brain to brain via a process, which in a broad sense, can be called imitation' (p.
-249).
-As Susan Blackmore (1999) argues, to understand the value and importance of memes, imitation is the key, as 'without imitation there is no replicator and no new evolutionary process' (Blackmore, 1999: 4).
-Through the focus on the fidelity of replicators, replication, and evolution, Dawkins and Blackmore subscribe to the mentalist approach to memetics.
+According to Dawkins, they 'propagate themselves in the meme pool by leaping from brain to brain via a process, which in a broad sense, can be called imitation'.
+As Susan Blackmore (1999: 4) argues, to understand the value and importance of memes, imitation is the key, as 'without imitation there is no replicator and no new evolutionary process'.
+Through the focus on the fidelity of replicators, replication and evolution, Dawkins and Blackmore subscribe to the mentalist approach to memetics.
 Here, imitation from host to host is crucial for good replication to occur.
 However, as Robert Aunger (2000) demonstrates, there exist alternate perspectives on what memes are and how they operate.
-Within the interaction or behaviourist approach, 'any form of social learning' can spawn the transmission of memes (Aunger, 2000: 220).
+Within the interaction or behaviourist approach, 'any form of social learning' can spawn the transmission of memes (p.
+220).
 To demonstrate his point, Aunger uses the example of written messages rather than speech.
-The written message serving as an artefact rather than a signal through which a meme can be reconstructed through engagement with an "impoverished stimulus" (Aunger, 2000: 221).
-Within the field of memetics, the mentalist and behaviourist approach to memes produce limiting binary tensions.
-The application of performance studies theories is one way to respond to the lack of memetic literature on the meme-artefact interaction (see Aunger, 2000: 221).
-In doing so, it responds to Aunger's observation that little attention is paid in memetics to 'the necessity of identifying mechanisms for either replication, selection, variation or transmission' (Aunger, 2000: 8).
+The written message serving as an artefact rather than a signal through which a meme can be reconstructed through engagement with an 'impoverished stimulus' (p.
+221).
+Within the field of memetics, the mentalist and behaviourist approach to memes produces limiting binary tensions.
+The application of Performance Studies theories is one way to respond to the lack of memetic literature on the meme-artefact interaction.
+In doing so, it responds to Aunger's observation that little attention is paid in memetics to 'the necessity of identifying mechanisms for either replication, selection, variation or transmission' (p.
+8).

-Performance studies is a useful theoretical framework through which to examine the function of memes on account of several shared principles.
-The qualities that define performance for Diana Taylor (2016), the 'constant state of again-ness', are also the qualities that define a meme (Taylor, 2016: 26).
-Performance is memetic because through a constant state of again-ness performance practices develop and can take on a life of their own, what performance studies scholar Rebecca Schneider (2011) refers to as 'transmutation' (Schneider, 2011: 102).
-Because, as Schneider argues, performances are relentlessly citational they reactivate past performances, placing the mutation in dialogue with the original(s).
-As performance studies scholar, Philip Auslander (2018) observes, reactivation brings past performances into the current temporal and spatial context, inviting dialogue with the spatiotemporal context of the original.
-Reactivation 'makes the past performance real to us in our present and produces in us "an unruly desire" to know about it' (Auslander, 2018: 52).
-Through an Auslanderian performance studies frame the fidelity of the replication and the means of transmission are less important than what the act of reactivation facilitates - a spatiotemporal bridge between iterations of the performance past and the current moment.
-To examine memetic performance is to interrogate the role and function of embodied gestural acts, to explore the repertoire, the reenacted, and reactivated, to identify and bring awareness to instances of transmutation, and to invite cross spatiotemporal dialogue.
+Performance Studies is a useful theoretical framework through which to examine the function of memes on account of several shared principles.
+The qualities that define performance for Diana Taylor (2016: 26), the 'constant state of again-ness, are also the qualities that define a meme.
+Performance is memetic because through a constant state of again-ness performance practices develop and can take on a life of their own, what Performance Studies scholar Rebecca Schneider (2011: 102) refers to as 'transmutation'.
+Because, as Schneider argues, performances are relentlessly citational, they reactivate past performances, placing the mutation in dialogue with the original(s).
+As Performance Studies scholar, Philip Auslander (2018: 52) observes, reactivation brings past performances into the current temporal and spatial context, inviting dialogue with the spatiotemporal context of the original.
+Reactivation 'makes the past performance real to us in our present and produces in us "an unruly desire" to know about it'.
+Through an Auslanderian Performance Studies frame, the fidelity of the replication and the means of transmission are less important than what the act of reactivation facilitates - a spatiotemporal bridge between iterations of the performance past and the current moment.
+To examine memetic performance is to interrogate the role and function of embodied gestural acts, to explore the repertoire, the reenacted and reactivated, to identify and bring awareness to instances of transmutation, and to invite cross spatiotemporal dialogue.
 In doing so, it facilitates a framework through which to identify moments where a memetic action has taken on a life of its own and what symbolic value the new iteration hides or communicates.
 This is urgent because memetic performances are certainly not apolitical.